JordanCahya/air-quality-interpreter/README.md

 ## 5. Reference

-- Pacmann Class
+- Pacmann Class.
-- FastAPI, Docker, and Streamlit youtube videos by AssemblyAI and Krish Naik
+- FastAPI, Docker, and Streamlit youtube videos by AssemblyAI and Krish Naik.